datatogether/datatogether/README.md

 ### <em>Community Patterns for the Decentralized Web</em>

-We're building a better future for data [on our beta platform](https://archivers.co). come join us!
+ We're building a better future for data.
+The [beta platform at https://archivers.co](https://archivers.co) is one example of where we're going.
+Come join us!

 ## License